Jim Thorpe: Football

 In 1920, the Bulldogs were one of 14 teams to form the American Professional Football Association, which became the National Football League (NFL) two years later.
 Thorpe was nominally their first president, but spent most of the year playing for Canton; a year later, he was replaced as president by Joseph Carr.
 He continued to play for Canton, coaching the team as well.
-Between 1921 and 1923, he helped organize and played for the Oorang Indians (LaRue, Ohio), an all-Native American team.
+Between 1921 and 1923, he helped organize and played for the Oorang Indians (La Rue, Ohio), an all-Native American team.
 Although the team's record was 3–6 in 1922, and 1–10 in 1923, Thorpe played well and was selected for the Green Bay Press-Gazette's first All-NFL team in 1923.
-This was later formally recognized in 1931 by the NFL as the league's official All-NFL team).
+This was later formally recognized in 1931 by the NFL as the league's official All-NFL team.

 Thorpe never played for an NFL championship team.
 He retired from professional football at age 41, having played 52 games for six teams from 1920 to 1928.

+Basketball

 Most of Thorpe's biographers were unaware of his basketball career until a ticket that documented his time in professional basketball was discovered in an old book in 2005.
-By 1926, he was the main feature of the "World Famous Indians" of LaRue, a traveling basketball team.
-"Jim Thorpe's world famous Indians" barnstormed for at least two years (1927–28) in multiple states.
+By 1926, he was the main feature of the World Famous Indians of La Rue, Ohio, a traveling basketball team.
+The team barnstormed for at least two years (1927–28) in multiple states.
 Although stories about Thorpe's team were published in some local newspapers at the time, his basketball career is not well-documented.

 For a brief time in 1913, he was considering going into professional hockey for the Tecumseh Hockey Club in Toronto, Ontario, Canada.